Decay-chain problem

 )

-mpirun -np 4 ogs ./GlobalImplicitApproach/MPI/4Processors/1d_decay_chain_GIA.prj -o /var/lib/gitlab-runner/builds/e3EQ9HiK/0/ogs/build/release-all/Tests/Data/Parabolic/ComponentTransport/ReactiveTransport/DecayChain/DecayChain > out.txt
+mpirun --bind-to none -np 4 ogs ./GlobalImplicitApproach/MPI/4Processors/1d_decay_chain_GIA.prj -o /var/lib/gitlab-runner/builds/F1XUyv4cx/0/ogs/build/release-all/Tests/Data/Parabolic/ComponentTransport/ReactiveTransport/DecayChain/DecayChain > out.txt

-Execution time for the parallelized GIA model with 4 processors is 33.58 s
+Execution time for the parallelized GIA model with 4 processors is 58.57 s

-mpirun -np 8 ogs ./GlobalImplicitApproach/MPI/8Processors/1d_decay_chain_GIA.prj -o /var/lib/gitlab-runner/builds/e3EQ9HiK/0/ogs/build/release-all/Tests/Data/Parabolic/ComponentTransport/ReactiveTransport/DecayChain/DecayChain > out.txt
+mpirun --bind-to none -np 8 ogs ./GlobalImplicitApproach/MPI/8Processors/1d_decay_chain_GIA.prj -o /var/lib/gitlab-runner/builds/F1XUyv4cx/0/ogs/build/release-all/Tests/Data/Parabolic/ComponentTransport/ReactiveTransport/DecayChain/DecayChain > out.txt

-Execution time for the parallelized GIA model with 8 processors is 34.31 s
+Execution time for the parallelized GIA model with 8 processors is 68.33 s

 png

-To summarize, the global implicit approach is clearly superior to the operator splitting approach in terms of solution accuracy and computational performance.
+To summarize, the global implicit approach (GIA) is clearly superior to the operator splitting approach in terms of solution accuracy and computational performance.
 Moreover, the global implicit approach even allows for a larger time step size.

 The effect of parallelization on computational performance